CAREER

 In 99% of cases, the chronological format is recommended.

-Take your work experience section from okayish to exceptional by tailoring it to the job ad, making your achievement quantifiable and using action verbs and power words.
+Tailor your work experience to the job ad, making your achievements quantifiable.
+Use action verbs and power words.

 Keep this important section relevant by only including soft and hard skills that are required for the position.

-Your most recent and highest education level are more that enough for a strong education section.
-We recommend making a more detailed education section only if you’re a recent graduate with barely any work experience.
+Your most recent and highest education level are more than enough for a strong education section. we recommend making a detailed education section only if you’re a recent graduate with barely any work experience.

 Career Events